Moving Pictures

 About

-Sydney-based rock/pop group of the 1980’s
+Moving Pictures is a Sydney-based rock/pop group formed in the 1980’s

 The group was comprised of Alex Smith (vocals), Garry Frost (guitar), Andrew Thompson (saxophone), Charlie Cole (keyboards), Ian Lees (bass) and Paul Freeland (drums).